GAOE: Workers Compensation

 All employees of the district shall be covered by workers compensation.
 Workers compensation coverage is provided for all employees regardless of assignment, length of assignment, and/or hours worked per day.
 Benefits are for personal injury from accident or industrial diseases arising out of and in the course of employment in the district.

-An injured employee must notify the designated employer's workers compensation coordinator or, if the coordinator is unavailable, his or her supervisor within 20 days of the injury or within 20 days of repetitive trauma in order to be eligible for benefits.
+An injured employee must notify the designated employer's workers compensation coordinator or, if the coordinator is unavailable, his or her supervisor, either orally or in writing within 30 days of the accidental injury or repetitive trauma in order to be eligible for benefits.
+If the individual no longer works for the district, the former employee has 20 calendar days after the individual's last day of employment with the district to report an injury suffered during a work-related accident or repetitive trauma.

 Testing